Alec-Nelson/GobblerExchange/README.md

 - Show poll results (Megan)
 - Delete poll response (Megan)
 - Pin/unpin a post (Megan)
+- Put pinned posts at the top (Megan)

 Not Implemented (yet):
 - Dynamic CRN matching.
 Currently uses hardcoded JSON file of classes from the current semester, instead of dynamically scraping the timetable.
 (Michael)